TIMELINE-NMC Health's expansion and ailments

 Feb.
 17

-BR Shetty resigns as joint non-executive chairman, leaving UK businessman HJ Mark Tompkins as sole chairman.
+BR Shetty resigns as joint non-executive chairman, leaving British businessman HJ Mark Tompkins as sole chairman.

 Feb.
 18

-NMC says it was ‘disappointed’ with the disclosures made by Shetty and that it urgently sought clarity on his shareholding arrangements and holdings in the company.
+NMC says it was disappointed with the disclosures made by Shetty and that it is urgently seeking clarity on his shareholding arrangements and holdings in the company.

 Feb.
 21

-BR Shetty has hired investment firm Houlihan Lokey to advise on strategic options for its portfolio and debt restructuring, a source familiar with the matter says.
+BR Shetty hires investment firm Houlihan Lokey to advise on strategic options for its portfolio and debt restructuring, a source familiar with the matter says.

 Feb.
 24

-Shetty enters funded equity collar transaction with Goldman Sachs, under which over 7 million NMC shares were pledged as security for debt.
+Shetty enters funded equity collar transaction with Goldman Sachs, under which over 7 million NMC shares are pledged as security for debt.

 Feb.
 26

-CEO Manghat is removed and will be succeeded by COO Michael Davis in an interim role.
+Chief Executive Prasanth Manghat is removed to be succeeded by Chief Operating Officer Michael Davis in an interim role.
 NMC’s investigation committee says it is reviewing a drawdown of its facilities that had not been disclosed or approved by the board.

-Source: Company website, reports, Refinitiv data ($1 = 0.7669 pounds) (Reporting by Noor Zainab Hussain and Pushkala Aripaka in Bengaluru; Editing by Jan Harvey, Susan Fenton and Grant McCool)
+Source: Company website, reports, Refinitiv data ($1 = 0.7669 pounds) ($1 = 0.7696 pounds) (Reporting by Noor Zainab Hussain and Pushkala Aripaka in Bengaluru; Editing by Jan Harvey, Susan Fenton and Grant McCool)